 Without enough water, your detoxification systems can’t work effectively, so you wind up with toxins in your body, meaning your immune system has to work overtime to flush out the toxins and the inflammatory response in your body never gets to shut off.

-But I will say this: Some people don’t breathe enough, or don’t breathe deeply enough, and this can build inflammation in your body.
-There are tons of breathing programs out there, including the Wim Hof Method, which trains you how to saturate your body with oxygen to essentially make you a disease-fighting, anti-inflammatory god or goddess.
+Some people don’t breathe enough, or don’t breathe deeply enough, and this builds inflammation in your body.
+There are tons of breathing programs out there, including the Wim Hof Method (Chesty is a wealth of knowledge on all things Wim Hof), which trains you how to saturate your body with oxygen to essentially make you a disease-fighting, anti-inflammatory god or goddess.
 Check out more here.
-Or talk to Chesty.

 Physical fitness helps decrease inflammation—as your body’s muscles and joints become healthier—but too much exercise can backfire and lead to more inflammation than is healthy.